 What is a Forensic Scientist Trainee job interview like?

 The DFS, FSC tends to use three-person interview teams.
-Whenever possible, the command conducts interviews at its headquarters in Springfield.
+Whenever possible, the Command conducts interviews at its headquarters in Springfield.
 Interview teams ask all applicants the same questions.

 What is day-to-day work like for a Forensic Scientist Trainee?

-The Forensic Scientist Trainee is assigned full-time to the statewide training laboratory.
+The Forensic Scientist Trainee is assigned full-time to the statewide training program.
 The successful completion of the training program requires a mastery of theoretical knowledge, a mastery of analytical skills, a demonstration of technical competency, and the ability to interpret and translate complex scientific terminology.
 Daily activities are dedicated to the completion of a discipline-specific training program.
 The daily training activities are comprised of lectures, quizzes, independent study, practical exercises, written and practical criterion tests, mock trials, and supervised casework.
 A trainee will spend the entire day in one or a combination of such activities.